 - Pulmonary function tests.
 Most lung function tests involve breathing into a tube attached to a machine to measure how well your lungs are working.
 Your provider may also do blood tests or exercise tests to check your lung function.

 - Bronchoscopy.
 A healthcare provider uses a small, flexible tube passed through your nose or mouth to view the inside of your lungs and collect samples.

 How is hypersensitivity pneumonitis treated?

-What complications are associated with hypersensitivity pneumonitis?
+What medications/treatments are used for hypersensitivity pneumonitis?

 Outlook / Prognosis

 What can I expect if I have hypersensitivity pneumonitis?

 What you can expect depends on how long you’ve had hypersensitivity pneumonitis and how severe it is.

 Acute HP usually goes away within a few days as long as you don’t get exposed to the allergen again.
 Subacute cases of HP (caused by longer, low-level exposure to allergens over time) can last a few months and are usually treated with medication.
 Chronic HP usually doesn’t go away but medication may make your symptoms more manageable.

 With continued exposure to an allergen that causes HP, you can have serious complications, including: